Xuexue-Jiang/React-ShareMe-App/README.md

-🍇 A Pinterest like social media app named ShareMe built with React 18 + React Router
+🍇 A Pinterest like social media app named ShareMe built with Create-react-app

 👩‍💻 User login uses Google OAuth and Sanity is used for the backend database.
 Data query is using GROQ.